Want to know how many keywords to use for SEO?

 There is no specific number of keywords for SEO.
 Two main keywords you can have in your content are primary and secondary.

-Use the primary keyword as the topic of your title and secondary keywords as the sub-title.
+Use the primary keyword as the title and the secondary keywords as the subtitle.

 If you have any questions on how many keywords should I use for SEO, kindly let us know in the comment section.